 The man waved her objections away with a gesture.
 "Yes, yes.
 The past I'm from doesn't seem to be real any more.
 I'm trying to track down other time travelers, to help me find out if this is a parallel universe sort of a deal, or more of a mutability-of-the-timelines thingy."

 "Mute… mutable timelines?"
 Nalda said, her artificial heart falling in her chest.
 "So if you vere der future from, you couldn't just vait for it to come around again?"

-"Well, that's what I'm trying to find out," the stranger said.
+"Well, that's one of the things I'm trying to find out," the stranger said.
 "I'm Fanaka, by the way.
 Or did I say that already?
 Still not sure what to make of this strange future.
 So many English speakers!
-Fortunately, my mother was a Leader in the Mechatank Division so our family was stationed in England during the last years of the occupation, so…"
+Fortunately, my mother was a Leader in the Mechatank Division.
+Our family was stationed in England during the last years of the occupation, so…"

 Nalda stopped listening, letting Fanaka's words rattle around her mechanical ears, devoid of meaning.
 He was still prattling when Christian, looking even more hollow-eyed than usual, bought a kransky.
 Ugh.
 Kransky.
 Why did Australians think those horrible things were German?
 They didn't even sound German.

 "…Which would both collapse and, simultaneously, de-collapse the waveform, resulting in a huge surge of anti-time," Fanaka was saying when Nalda got past the shock enough to listen to him again.
 "I'd show the maths, but we used a different notation system back at PAISTAW."